 We work with individuals, community groups, schools and other museums to deliver inspiring projects.
 Our collections and Reading’s heritage are central to these projects, making sure we can show as much of the material we have as possible.
-Our popular community case projects are led by local organisations that use their own collection to fill the display cases.
+Our popular 'show and tell' projects are led by local organisations that use their own collection to fill the community display case in the Story of Reading Gallery.

 Our projects and programmes range from traditional museum projects such as creating exhibitions to meeting twenty-first century needs by developing our social media: